sealabtelu/sealab-api-gen7/wwwroot/gform-tutorial/README.md

 ![Prefilled Link](./img/form_prefill.png)

-Enter any placeholder text in the **Token** field and click **Get Link** at the end of the form.
+Enter any placeholder text in the **Token** field then click **Get Link** at the end of the form.
 The link generated should look something like this:
 > https://docs.google.com/forms/d/e/.../viewform?usp=pp_url&entry.2072338726=apapun

 Replace the placeholder text (in this case, 'apapun') with `${token}`.